 Behavioural characteristics are important in understanding the prevalence of CHD, with physical inactivity a key risk factor.4–7 Only 40% of men and 28% of women in England achieve recommendations of 30 minutes of physical activity at least five days a week, according to self-reported exercise levels which may underestimate the extent of the problem of inactivity.8

 Active transport is the use of physical activity, most commonly walking or cycling, to commute.8,10 Compared to recreational physical activity, active transport offers greater potential to incorporate physical activity into daily routines.
-Modal shift from private motor vehicles to walking and cycling through policy and behavioural interventions offers great potential to incorporate physical activity into daily living.
-Due to its speed (enabling greater distances of travel than walking) and efficiency, cycling in particular is seen as an accessible and sustainable approach to increasing physical activity levels and tackling CHD.11 Moreover, participants who engage in any active transport have improved cardiovascular risk profiles including lower body mass index, mean waist circumference and likelihood of hypertension and diabetes
+Moreover, participants who engage in any active transport have improved cardiovascular risk profiles including lower body mass index, mean waist circumference and likelihood of hypertension and diabetes

 Although recent studies suggest a dose-response relationship between active transport and markers of cardiovascular fitness,16 there is a paucity of population based data about the association between active transport and cardiovascular events.
 A prospective study of two cohorts (of xxx and xxx participants) in the East of England found a correlation between increased amount of time spent in active transport and lower risk of death due to AMI in a first cohort, but no association in a second cohort where more detailed data on physical activity were included.